William Kent Krueger Books in Order

 2. The Levee (2023)

-Short Story Collections Books in Order
+Publication Order of Short Story Collections Books

 1. The William Kent Krueger Reader’s Companion (2012)

-Akashic Noir Books in Order
+Publication Order of Akashic Noir Books

 1. Twin Cities Noir (2006)